futurechimp/diffrent/README.md

 end
 ```

-Now you've got the ability to pick up changes between different versions of your
+This give you the ability to pick up changes between different versions of your
 Post objects.
 For example:

     > @post = Post.create(:title => "Arnold says", :body => "What you talking about, Willis?")